pietraldo/csg_tree_generator/README.md

 - **To apply an editing mode**:
   1. Select a node with **left-click**.
   2. Then choose the target node with **right-click**.
+- **To see result**:
+  1. you need to attach .exe file for visualization
+  2. select tree to visualize
+  3. click see result

 ## 🎮 Keyboard Shortcuts